Some posts contain compensated links. Please read this disclaimer for more info.

 Some of the ingredients include (but are not limited to) meats (of course), rice, paprika, tomato sauce, onions, and garlic.
 The most favored pepper is the red when preparing stuffed pepper dolma, but yellow peppers are slowly catching on in a few Balkans countries as well.

-Baklava is a special Greek dessert that deserves some love, although it is not found just in Greece.
-You can find many different pastries similar to Baklava all over the Balkan peninsula.
-However, you must try the original in Greece to get an appropriate idea for comparison.
+Baklava is a special dessert that deserves some love, I ate this all over Greece and in Turkey, although it is not found just in Greece, you can find many different pastries similar to Baklava all over the Balkan peninsula.

 Be careful when trying Baklava as after you have your first one, you are almost guaranteed to come back for another. . .
 And another after that.
 Perhaps, it is best to save baklava for the back-end of your trip through the Balkans; that way, you can’t become addicted or splurge too often on these overly sweet sensations.